Category: Best First Date Restaurants in Toronto

 Amsterdam Brewhouse at Harbourfront

-Amsterdam Brewhouse is the perfect place to go if you want to meet a bunch of friends on a Saturday night to watch the Leaf game, in a really nice bar with really good food.
-I love anyplace on the water that has a view like this: In addition to an excellent beer selection, the […]
+Amsterdam Brewhouse is a terrific spot if you are meeting friends on a Saturday night to watch the Leaf game.
+It has a nice bar with good food, and is right on the waterfront with a view like this: In addition to an excellent beer selection, the menu has some really well-above-average tasting pub food.…